K-rnivoro/Keymmodore-64/README.md

 ### NUMERIC PAD AND BRACKET KEYS

-Keymmodore-64 implements a special layer with the C= key for those special keys.
+Keymmodore-64 implements a layer with the C= key for those special keys.
 You can see in green the keys that change its function if you keep C= key pressed.

 - 1 to 0 keys, correspond to Numpad keys.
 So for example pressing C= and 1 key, is actually Numpad´s 1 key, not the regular 1 key.
-- >/. key correspond to Numpad´s Decimal key
+- >/. key is mapped to Numpad´s Decimal key
-- Left Bracket and Right Bracket Symbols keys
+- Left Bracket and Right Bracket keys correspond to those particular symbol-only keys.

 As usual, C= and CONTROL keys switch back to PC Compatible Mode.